chronicc/docker-cloudbox/README.md

 ## Development

-This repository uses [Pants](https://www.pantsbuild.org/) to build and publish the container image.
+This repository uses [asdf](https://asdf-vm.com/) for managing dependencies.

 * To build the image, run `make build`
 * To publish the image, run `make publish`